NeoGranular/lanyon/_posts/2016-10-16-martial-god-chapter-01-56.md

 He Quanxin faintly started, then faintly creased his brows.

 Atai county and Tai Cang county didn’t share a border.
 There was still Tai Chong county between them.
-However, Atai county had the most chaotic county town in the wholeJadeting region.
+However, Atai county had the most chaotic county town in the whole Jadeting region.

 That place was one of the rare non-mountainous counties in the northwest.
 Being on the border and having a flat terrain, that place had always been a chaotic area full of bandits.
 Whenever the authorities tried to initiate an assault on them using the military, they would just run to the other side of the border, and troops didn’t dare cross the border to chase them.